Mafunamiii/Mafunamiii/README.md

 ### Goals

-- Long-term: Develop my skillsets and expand my knowledge base.
+- Long-term: to have the ability to decide which tools and tech stack will be best to use in projects

 ### Hobbies